GLiUMN/MergentProcessing/README.md

 ## Step 1 Download PDF files from Mergent
 Mergent Archives provides historical 10-K files as PDF documents in the ”SEC Histor-ical Filings” section of its website.
 We used the selenium Python package to automatethe downloading of the 10-K files, and the code for this can be found in the file ”Mer-gentv03.py.”
 This code opens a Chrome browser window,  goes to the main page ofMergent Archives, waits for you to log in, and then loops through all companies forthe given years and downloads each 10-K PDF file in succession.
 We have downloaded 27616 10K files for roughly 4634 corporations.
-Note: The code and the chrome driver are also stored in folder "Step_1".
-The code and the introduction of Step 1 is documented by Tobey.
+Note: The introduction of Step 1 is documented by Tobey.

 **Issue:** A lot of 10K files we have downloaded are "damaged" files.
 These files are usually very small.
 Some examples can be found in folder "Step_1".
 We can use other forms of financial reports to replace the damaged files.
 We can either design another algorithm to extract files from Mergent or manually download files from Mergent website.